-Proof Sketch: We combine ideas from Construction 10.2 with elements of the proof of Theorem 4.2.
-Specifically, as in Construction 10.2, we shall use constructions of m-vertex and 9m-vertex graphs that are $\Omega(m)$ -robustly self-ordered, but here we set m = d(n)/10 and use n/d(n) different d(n)-vertex graphs that are based on the foregoing two graphs.
+Proof Sketch: We combine ideas from Construction 9.2 with elements of the proof of Theorem 4.2.
+Specifically, as in Construction 9.2, we shall use constructions of m-vertex and 9m-vertex graphs that are $\Omega(m)$ -robustly self-ordered, but here we set m = d(n)/10 and use n/d(n) different d(n)-vertex graphs that are based on the foregoing two graphs.
 As in the proof of Theorem 4.2, these (10m-vertex) graphs will be far from being isomorphic to one another and will form the connected components of the final n-vertex graph.

-Our starting point is the construction of m-vertex graphs that are $\Omega(m)$ -robustly self-ordered (see Theorem 1.4, which uses Theorem 8.2).
-Recall that (when picking sufficiently small $\epsilon > 0$ ), the vertices in these graphs have degree that ranges between $0.24 \cdot m$ and $0.76 \cdot m$ .
+Our starting point is the construction of m-vertex graphs that are $\Omega(m)$ -robustly self-ordered.
+Specifically, we may use Theorem 8.6 and note that in this case the vertices in these m-vertex graph have degree that ranges between $0.24 \cdot m$ and $0.76 \cdot m$ .
 Furthermore, these graphs have extremely high conductance; that is, in each of these graphs, the number of edges crossing each cut (in the graph) is at least $\Omega(m)$ times the number of vertices in the smaller side (of the cut).